Geometric Learning of Canonical Parameterizations of $2D$-curves: Extended Abstract

-One aim of the present paper is to investigate canonical parameterizations of curves, which allow to mod out the action of the infinite-dimensional group of diffeomorphisms acting on curves by reparameterizations.
-A canonical parameterization can be understood as an automatic way to re-sample a curve according to some of its geometric features.
-An example of canonical parameterization is provided by the arc-length parameterization, which consists of a unit speed travel along the shape drawn by the curve.
-In Section~\ref{Section_clock_parameterization}, we present a new $2$-parameter family of canonical parameterizations of curves, called curvature-weighted clock parameterizations, which is inspired by the trajectory of the small hand on a traditional clock, which moves at a constant angle every hour.
-These canonical parameterizations are very natural and may be a good choice in many applications, notably in the presence of noise.
+One aim of the present paper is to investigate canonical parameterizations of curves, which allow one to mod out the action of the infinite-dimensional group of diffeomorphisms acting on curves by reparameterizations.
+A~canonical parameterization can be understood as an automatic way to re-sample a curve according to some of its geometric features.
+An~example of a canonical parameterization is provided by the arc-length parameterization, which consists of a unit speed travel along the shape drawn by the curve.
+In~Section~\ref{Section_clock_parameterization}, we present a new $2$-parameter family of canonical curve parameterizations, called curvature-weighted clock parameterizations, inspired by the small hand trajectory on a traditional clock, which moves at a constant angle every hour.
+These canonical parameterizations are very natural and may be a good choice in many applications, particularly in the presence of~noise.